kopia/kopia/site/content/docs/Advanced/Consistency/_index.md

 1. Disable any automatic snapshotting or maintenance or any other Kopia function.
 You don't want Kopia making changes to your repository while you are working on it.

 2. If possible, make a copy of your whole repository before you proceed further.
-This step is not necessary, but it is recommended because part of the corruption fixing process involves deleting blobs.
+This step is optional, but it is recommended because part of the corruption fixing process involves deleting blobs.
 Having a backup of your backups (yes, the irony is not lost on us) helps you easily revert any changes you make.

 3. Look for repository files with zero size and remove them.
 Kopia will never write such files and if they are present, it indicates data corruption.
 Simply removing them may work.